 Key roles and functions of a school psychologist in Iowa include:

 - Consultation: School psychologists utilize collaborative consultation procedures with educators and parents (a) to define problems and link assessments to intervention activities, (b) to improve educator and parent understanding and implementation of interventions, and (c) to modify the educational system.

 - Assessment for intervention: School psychologists provide assessments that are (a) relevant to the presenting concern, (b) meaningful within an educational context or at home, and (c) intervention oriented.

-- Interventions: School psychologists assist clients through developing tailored interventions to improve or resolve the client’s problem.
+- Interventions: School psychologists assist clients by developing tailored interventions to improve or resolve the client's problem.
 Intervention may focus on the student, family, or educational system.